 Exploring Materials, Process and Practice

 This practical and workshop-based module focuses on guiding you in adopting a cross-disciplinary fusion of learning and thinking through introductory projects.
 The module introduces you to basic Art & Design practices through introductory 'exposures' and 'encounters' with materials, technologies and processes.
-This module will help you replicate and simulate real-world interactions for making and collaborative practice.
-Cross-disciplinary collaborations will allow you to utilise the strongest characteristics of each discipline to form something new.

 Drawing and Culture